pingcap/docs-cn/tikv-control.md

 TiKV Control (`tikv-ctl`) is a command line tool of TiKV, used to manage the cluster.
 Its installation directory is as follows:

-* If the cluster is deployed using TiDB Ansible, `tikv-ctl` directory is in the `resources/bin` subdirectory under the `ansible` directory.
 * If the cluster is deployed using TiUP, `tikv-ctl` directory is in the in `~/.tiup/components/ctl/{VERSION}/` directory.

 ## Use TiKV Control in TiUP